labgem/microscope-user-doc/docs/content/compgenomics/prophages_defense_systems.rst

 .. image:: img/defensesystem_vizualization.png

-The table **Genomic objects** provides information regarding the genomic objects composing the Defense System such as :
+The table **Genomic Objects** provides information regarding the genomic objects composing the defense system such as:

 * **Label**, **Begin**, **End**, **Gene**, **Product**: correspond to the annotation of the object in MicroScope
 * **Protein name**: name of the protein